Bioimaging Core Facility

 - If more than 2 hours are needed, a quote will be established.
 After the approval of your PI, the work will start.
 In any case, if the project requires less time than we plan initially, you will be charged only on the scripting hours done.

 - Your project will be processed in order of arrival (ticket system) and according to the number of projects that the Bioimaging service must be brought to deal with.
 If possible, try to contact us in advance in order to process your request in the best conditions.

 Our bioimaging facility hosts state-of-the-art equipment with:

-- 14 imaging systems (1 spinning disk confocal microscope (Nipkow), 4 confocal laser scanning microscopes (CLSM), 2 slide scanners and 7 widefield fluorescence microscopes including 1 TIRF evanescent wave microscope, 1 laser microdissector, 2 slide scanners and 1 plate scanner/ImageXpress system) that provide a wide range of applications such as cell membrane visualization, laser microdissection/isolation, colocalization analysis, F-techniques (FRAP, FRET), multi-dimensional time-lapse recordings, intravital imaging and high-throughput imaging in ROOM C06.1742.a.
+- 17 imaging systems (1 STED nanoscope, 1 spinning disk confocal microscope (Nipkow), 5 confocal laser scanning microscopes (CLSM), 2 slide scanners and 8 widefield fluorescence microscopes including 1 TIRF evanescent wave microscope, 1 laser microdissector and 1 plate scanner/ImageXpress system) that provide a wide range of applications such as cell membrane visualization, laser microdissection/isolation, colocalization analysis, F-techniques (FRAP, FRET), multi-dimensional time-lapse recordings, intravital imaging and high-throughput imaging in ROOM C06.1742.a.